Ravilochan/StaTwig_Favorite_Service/README.md

 ```
 To Get all favorited ideas of a User :
 /api/favorites/:id -> GET Request
- here Params :id is the User's UID/_id from Usser collection.
+ here Params :id is the User's UID/_id from User collection.
  Here the _id in user is the MongoDB UID / _id unique for every user.
 This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.

  Response :